gabrielsroka/okta_api/r.md

 and i thought: "hey, that doesn't look too hard" and wondered if i should give `urllib` a second look. so i did.

-i wrote a mini-`requests` lib called `r` using `urllib`. it handles json, gzip and link headers. it does almost everything i need except for connection-keep-alive (not supported by `urllib`) ~~and some url stuff (coming soon&trade;)~~. https://github.com/gabrielsroka/okta_api/blob/master/r.py
+i wrote a mini-`requests` lib called `r` using `urllib`. it handles json, gzip and link headers. it does almost everything i need except for connection-keep-alive (which is not supported by `urllib`) ~~and some url stuff (coming soon&trade;)~~. https://github.com/gabrielsroka/okta_api/blob/master/r.py

 and here's a small test/demo suite: https://github.com/gabrielsroka/okta_api/blob/master/test_r.py

-the bulk of `r` is about 15 LOC. by contrast `requests` is 4,000-8,000 LOC, and it uses `urllib3` (which is different than `urllib`) and other libraries as well (http://line-count.herokuapp.com/)
+the bulk of `r` is about 15 LOC. by contrast `requests` is 4,000 LOC, and it uses `urllib3` (which is different than `urllib`) and other libraries as well (http://line-count.herokuapp.com/)

-am i saying 15 LOC does everything that 4,000-8,000 LOC does? of course not!
+am i saying 15 LOC does everything that 4,000 LOC does? of course not!

 spending a few hours researching/writing `r` helped me understand and appreciate `requests`.